 Florida Boat Transporters and Haulers like in all other states must comply with the state DOT regulations while operating in the state of Florida.
-In general when a transporter is operating in Florida the regulations are not that strict.
+In general, when a transporter is operating in Florida the regulations are not that strict.
 Once a transport company moves the boat to the main highway system the route is clear sailing.
-The main highways 95 and 75 have high clearance and very little obstructions to contend with with a oversize boat.
+The main Interstates 95 and 75 have high clearance and very little obstructions to contend with an oversized boat.
 When transporting a boat on highway 10 from Jacksonville through Tallahassee there a few low overpasses but easily avoided.
-In some locations the roads are very small close to small communities and boating locations along the coast, this can present small issues transporting the boat to the main highway system but easily accomplished by a experienced boat transporter.
+In some locations, the roads are very small close to small communities and boating locations along the coast, this can present small issues transporting the boat to the main highway system but easily accomplished by an experienced boat transporter.

-- When transporting a oversize boat in Florida the general operating hours are from a half an hour after sunrise to a half an hour before sunset, Monday through Friday.
+- Boat haulers in Florida when transporting an oversize boat in Florida the general operating hours are from a half an hour after sunrise to a half an hour before sunset, Monday through Friday.
 Saturday you can move a boat till noon with a proper permit.

 Boat Transport Pros

 Coastal & Major Cities